Akman/jlink-maven-plugin/README.md

 to fully control the process of creating an image.
 However, it is possible, of course, to customize the process using project artifacts.

+[The detailed documentation for this plugin is available here.][goals]

 ## Goals

 This plugin has two [goals][goals]: